 Many Stanford international relations graduates go on to pursue postgraduate degrees in law, international policy, business, journalism, and political science.

-Yearly tuition at Stanford University will cost $56,169.
+Yearly tuition and fees at Stanford University costs $56,169.
 Stanford maintains an acceptance rate of 4%, making it an incredibly selective school.

 Coming in fifth on our list of best colleges for international relations is the University of Southern California (more commonly known as USC), located in Los Angeles, California.
 International Relations programs at the University of Southern California take place at the USC Dornsife College of Letters, Arts, and Sciences.